Outreach

 JSHS

-Bill Kroll and the department of biology host the regional symposium for the JSHS, a forum for research done independently by highschool students and their teachers, often with outside advisors assisting on technical details.
+Patrick Daubenmire and the department of chemistry host the regional symposium for the JSHS, a forum for research done independently by highschool students and their teachers, often with outside advisors assisting on technical details.
 Winners of the regional symposium have the opportunity to present at the national symposium.
-Details can be found on the via the department of biology's site
+Details can be found on the via the department of chemistry's site

 REAP

-Bill Kroll and the department of biology also participate in REAP, a program also providing summer research experiences for students (in this case the focus is biological).
-Biology's REAP site can be found here
+Patrick Daubenmire and the department of chemistry also participate in REAP, a program also providing summer research experiences for students.
+Chemistry's REAP application can be found here

 One of my favorites for our children is the red cabbage experiment.
 Easy to do, very visual and interactive for kids.
 Requires a blender, a red cabbage, vinegar and baking soda.
 Good for about ages 3-9 (plus parent).